“Tell me, what is it you plan to do

 Desmond Francis Xavier Kon Zhicheng-Mingdé (b.
-1971) is the author of an epistolary novel, a quasi-memoir, two lyric essay monographs, four hybrid works, nine poetry collections, and several chapbooks.
+1971) is the author of an epistolary novel, a quasi-memoir, two lyric essay monographs, four hybrid works, nine poetry collections, a guided creative journal, and several chapbooks.

 He has also edited over twenty-five books and co-produced three audio books, several pro bono for non-profit organisations including Sok Sabay Cambodia, SAGE Counselling Centre, Riding for the Disabled Association, Paya Lebar Methodist Church, and the National Volunteer & Philanthropy Centre.
 These titles span the genres of ethnography, journalism, creative writing, and corporate literature.

 Trained in book publishing at Stanford University, Desmond studied sociology and mass communication at the National University of Singapore, and later received his theology masters (world religions) from Harvard University and fine arts masters (creative writing) from the University of Notre Dame.

 A former journalist with 8 Days magazine, he has travelled to Australia, France, Hong Kong and Spain for his stories, which have included features on Madonna, Björk and Morgan Freeman, culminating in the authorship of the limited edition Top Ten TCS Stars for Caldecott Publishing.

 Desmond is the first-ever winner in both Poetry and Visionary Fiction categories at the Beverly Hills International Book Awards; to have two collections tie for Poetry at the National Indie Excellence Book Awards; to clinch two prizes under Multicultural Fiction (Silver) and Book/Author/Publisher Website (Gold) at the Independent Publisher Book Awards; to place a single title twice, in consecutive years, at the eLit Book Awards, first in 2022 (Anthologies, Bronze; Best Book Website, Gold), then in 2023 (Poetry, Silver; Anthologies, Gold); to garner five accolades under Metaphysical (Bronze), Inspirational Fiction (Silver), and Death & Dying (Gold), and Digital Media (Gold in consecutive years) categories at the Living Now Book Awards; as well as to sweep seven wins under Adult Fiction, Anthology, Poetry, and Spirituality in four territories (Northeast, West, Midwest, Southwest) at the USA Regional Excellence Book Awards.

 His poetry and prose has placed in literary competitions in Australia, Canada, England, France, Greece, Ireland, Israel, Netherlands, Nigeria, Pakistan, Philippines, Scotland, Singapore, and the US.